firetee13/PulseVortex/README.md

 ### Web UI Workflow

 1. Launch the GUI application
-2. Configure exclude symbols and settings in the Monitors tab
+2. The timelapse and hits monitoring processes will start automatically
-3. Click "Start" buttons for both timelapse and hits monitoring
+3. Configure exclude symbols and settings in the Monitors tab if needed
 4. Switch to DB Results tab to view detected setups and hits
 5. Use PnL tab for performance analysis with visual charts